-Assertion parameters [p.9] are not part of the compatibility determination defined herein but may be part of other, domain-specific compatibility processing.
+Assertion parameters [p.9] are not part of the domain-independent compatibility determination defined herein but this domain-independent policy intersection may be extended to include domain-specific processing for purposes of determining Assertion parameter [p.9] compatibility.

-- If the mode is strict, two policy alternatives [p.9] A and B are compatible: - O if each assertion in A is compatible with an assertion in B, and

-• if each assertion in B is compatible with an assertion in A.
+- If the mode is strict, two policy alternatives [p.9] A and B are compatible: - if each assertion in A is compatible with an assertion in B, and - $\circ$ if each assertion in B is compatible with an assertion in A.